Vengron/Linear-Equations-Solver/README.md

 # Linear-Equations-Solver
 Linear Equations Solver.
-It's able to solve any complex (real) matrix with Gauss-Jordan elimination, so there is a limitation due to approximation error in many calculations.
+It's able to solve any complex (real) matrix with Gauss-Jordan elimination, so there is a limitation due to approximation error in many calculations and time complexity.

 Need to specify -in *.txt -out *.txt args